Rock-Lee-520/Rock-liyi/README.md

 ### Hi everyone

-My name is Rock  ,  Chinese name is  Liyi,  you can call me Rock or  Liyi  both ok.
+My name is Rock, Chinese name is Liyi, you can call me Rock or Liyi, both ok.